LegoTypes/ha-synthetic-sensors/docs/cookbook.md

 In this example:

-- The main sensor state is set to the value of the backing entity or the previous HA sensor state (accessed via the `state` token).
+- The main sensor `state` is set to the value of the sensor's backing entity or the previous HA sensor state.
 - The `daily_total` attribute is calculated as the main state times 24.
 - The `with_multiplier` attribute is calculated as the main state times a custom multiplier (2.5).
 - Both attribute formulas use the `state` variable, which is the freshly calculated main sensor value.

 ### Metadata Function

-The `metadata()` function provides access to Home Assistant entity metadata properties.
-This allows you to retrieve information about entity state changes, entity IDs, and other metadata.
+The `metadata()` function provides access to Home Assistant entity/sensor metadata properties.
+This allows you to retrieve information about entity state changes, domain, friendly name, and other metadata.

 **Syntax:**